Matchpoint (game show)

 Matchpoint is a British game show that aired on BBC1 from 17 April to 14 June 1990.
 It is hosted by Angela Rippon.

 Format

-On each edition, two teams of two contestants compete for a place in the quarterfinals by answering questions.
-For each correct answer they would score the points as in a tennis match, e.g., 15, 30, 40, Game.
-Each programme was played by the best of 3 'Sets' and the team who won 2 sets won the show and moved onto the quarterfinals while the losing team went away with a bottle of champagne and a punnet of strawberries.
+In each edition, two teams of two contestants compete for a place in the quarterfinals by answering questions.
+For each correct answer, they score points as in a tennis match—15, 30, 40, Game.
+Each program is played as the best of three "sets", and the team that wins two sets wins the show and advances to the quarterfinals, while the losing team receives a bottle of champagne and a punnet of strawberries.

 The prize for the winning team at the end was a trip to that year's Wimbledon event.